 The cause of separation anxiety is unknown.
 However, animal behaviorists believe that dogs from shelters or those that have survived traumatic experiences are more likely to exhibit signs of separation anxiety.
 It should be noted that separation anxiety is often confused with boredom and lack of exercise – both of which can cause a dog to exhibit signs such as destruction and excessive barking.

 The main way to tell the difference between separation anxiety and boredom is to observe the dog’s behavioral patterns.
 If destruction is mainly confined to entrances and exits, separation anxiety is likely to blame.
 Additionally, dogs with separation anxiety are likely to pace and display obsessive behaviors.
-On the other hand, dogs that are experiencing boredom will be less predictable in their destructive behavior, and typically cause less damage.
+On the other hand, bored dogs will be less predictable in their destructive behavior and typically cause less damage.

 Can Exercise Reduce Separation Anxiety in Dogs?

 Exercise has been shown to be a great method for reducing both boredom and separation anxiety in dogs.
 When mild separation anxiety is to blame, adequate exercise prior to the owner’s departure can prevent the dog from showing signs of anxiety, due to fatigue.
 Over time, the dog will learn to associate fatigue with the owner’s absence.
-If the dog’s behavior is due to boredom, exercise is also a great remedy as it provides distraction for the under-stimulated dog.
+If the dog’s behavior is due to boredom, exercise is also a great remedy as it provides a distraction for the under-stimulated dog.
 With The Actijoy Health & Activity Dog Tracker and app, you can easily monitor your dog’s exercise, even when you are away from your dog.

 How Should Exercise Be Incorporated into a Dog’s Routine?